smartmobilefactory/SMF-Fastlane-Commons/commons/smf_sync_with_phrase/README.md

 ##### Encodings

 For iOS, we try to convert the locale file to UTF-8 encoding to prevent wrong interpretation by phrase if the file has a unordinary encoding.

+### Deprecated Lane `smf_sync_with_phrase_app`

+The lane `smf_sync_with_phrase_app` is deprecated.
+It is kept in the commons for backwards compatibility.
+If used it sends a deprecation warning to the projects slack channel with a link to a migration [guide](https://smartmobilefactory.atlassian.net/wiki/spaces/SMFCI/pages/2150498338/PhraseApp+CLI+migration).